thehoneymad/amazon-q-developer-cli/docs/project-wingman/amazon-q-chat-architecture.md

 ## State Machine

-The chat functionality is implemented as a state machine with the following states:
+The chat functionality is implemented as a state machine that drives the conversation flow:

 ```rust
 enum ChatState {